094459/blog/content/newsletter/aws-open-source-news-and-updates-149.md

 The articles and projects shared in this newsletter are only possible thanks to the many contributors in open source.
 I would like to shout out and thank those folks who really do power open source and enable us all to learn and build on top of what they have created.

-So thank you to the following open source heroes:
+So thank you to the following open source heroes: Alvaro Hernandez, Namrata H Shah, John "Preston" Mille, Dan Gross, Nenand Ilic, Alina Dima, Syed Rehan, Dr. Aparna Sundar, Helge Aufderheide, Herbert-John Kelly, Andrew Gargan, Ali Alemi, Houssem Chihoub, Sebastien Stormacq, and David Boyne

 ### Latest open source projects